root certificate : Java Glossary

 root certificate

-Importing Code-Signing Root Certificates Sources of Root Certificates
+Importing Code-Signing and SSL Certificates Built-in Certificates

 Why You need to Install Root Certificates